-As an authorised training provider to the Financial Modeling Instititue we can help people develop their financial modeling skills, whilst problem solving some of the most complex business issues.
+As an authorised training provider to the Financial Modelling Instititue we can help people develop their financial modelling skills, whilst problem solving some of the most complex business issues.

 Some pre-exam material for our Advanced Financial Modeler coaching and training package is included in the FOFM course.